ktaylor63/southeast/site/content/articles/soaring-past-danger.md

 {{< figure class="photo-center" src="/images/pages/puerto-rican-parrot-hurricane-room.jpg" alt="A sign on a metal door to the hurricane room." caption="Entrance to the concrete room designed to withstand hurricane force winds.
 Photo by Roy Hewitt, USFWS." link="https://flic.kr/p/NczFVT" >}}

-While 150 mph winds ripped the jungle apart, two Service workers remained at the aviary to await the storm’s passage.
+While 150 mph winds ripped the jungle apart, two Service workers, Thomas White and Arelis Johnson, remained at the aviary to await the storm’s passage.
 With them were parrots in cages, brought inside before hell came howling.

 The birds did well.
 None died during the storm, though nine succumbed to heat and stress afterward.